 L&F identified a material weakness in its internal control over financial reporting related to the application of ASC 480-10-S99-3A to its accounting classification of its Class A Ordinary Shares.
 As a result of this material weakness, L&F's management concluded that its internal control over financial reporting was not effective as of December 31, 2021.
-Historically, a portion of the Class A Ordinary Shares was classified as permanent equity to maintain stockholders' equity greater than \$5 million on the basis that L&F would not redeem its Class A Ordinary Shares in an amount that would cause its net tangible assets to be less than \$5,000,001, as described in L&F's amended and restated memorandum and articles of association in effect prior to the Closing.
-Pursuant to L&F's re-evaluation of the application of ASC 480-10-S99-3A to its accounting classification of the Class A Ordinary Shares, L&F's management determined that the Class A Ordinary Shares included certain provisions that required classification of all of the Class A Ordinary Shares as temporary equity regardless of the net tangible assets redemption limitation contained in L&F's amended and restated memorandum and articles of association in effect prior to the Closing.
+Historically, a portion of the Class A Ordinary Shares was classified as permanent equity to maintain stockholders' equity greater than \$5 million on the basis that L&F would not redeem its Class A Ordinary Shares in an amount that would cause its net tangible assets to be less than \$5,000,001, as described in the Existing Governing Documents.
+Pursuant to L&F's re-evaluation of the application of ASC 480-10-S99-3A to its accounting classification of the Class A Ordinary Shares, L&F's management determined that the Class A Ordinary Shares included certain provisions that required classification of all of the Class A Ordinary Shares as temporary equity regardless of the net tangible assets redemption limitation contained in the Existing Governing Documents.